The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

 Besides its impressive size, the Bonneville salt flats are famous for their speedway.
 The salt flats are perfectly flat and make a perfect place for speed races.
 In fact, many of the land speed world records were beaten here, including the 630mph record established in 1970 that stood until 1983.
 Every year several races take place in Bonneville between Summer and Fall, with the most famous being Speed Week in August.

 The Bonneville salt flats are also a very popular movie setting and have been featured several times in movies and TV series (Star Wars, Independence Day, Knight Rider, Top Gear, Pirates of the Caribbean, etc).

 The National parks

 Utah is more than a snow and winter destination.
 It is a nature and outdoor wonderland with five well-known national parks.
 Only Alaska and California have more National parks than Utah.
 They are usually called Utah’s mighty five: Bryce Canyon, Zion, Arches, Capitol Reef, and Canyonlands.

 According to experts, the Wasatch Mountain resorts close to Salt Lake City have the perfect combination of climate conditions to create the perfect snowflake.
 Thus, the snow in Utah is lighter and drier than in the rest of the country.
-So, instead of wet and sticky snow, you get a somewhat powdery substance that makes you feel like you are softly gliding over the snow when you ride fast enough.
+So, instead of wet and sticky snow, you get a powdery substance that makes you feel like you are softly gliding over the snow when you ride fast enough.

 Sundance Film Festival